Recruitment for the 2021 Bioinformatics Fellows will begin in fall 2020!

-The APHL-CDC Bioinformatics Fellowship aims to train and prepare bioinformaticians to apply their expertise within public health and design tools to aid existing public health personnel in the use of bioinformatics.
-The Bioinformatics Fellowships provide post-master’s and post-doctoral level professionals the opportunity to apply their skills to a range of important and emerging public health problems, while gaining experience in their fields.
-Whether your specialty is metagenomics, algorithm/software development, microbial genomics, or another research area, we have a place for you!
+APHL-CDC Bioinformatics Fellowship aims to train and prepare bioinformaticians to apply their expertise within public health and design tools to aid existing public health personnel in the use of bioinformatics.
+The Bioinformatics Fellowships provide post-master’s and post-doctoral level professionals the opportunity to apply their skills to a range of important and emerging public health problems while gaining experience in their fields.
+Whether your specialty is metagenomics, algorithm/software development, microbial genomics or another research area, we have a place for you!

-Fellows receive a stipend, allowances for: required medical insurance, travel to the host laboratory, professional development; and complimentary student membership to APHL.
-The 2018 stipend starts at $51,208 for a master's-level fellow and $61,956 for a postdoctoral-level fellow, with a cost of living adjustment for major metropolitan areas.
-Detailed information on terms, salary and expectations can be found in the full Bioinformatics Fellowship Description.
+Fellows receive a stipend and allowances for: required medical insurance, travel to the host laboratory, professional development, and complimentary student membership to APHL.
+The 2019 stipend starts at $54,095 for a master's-level fellow and $65,448 for a postdoctoral-level fellow, with a cost of living adjustment for major metropolitan areas.
+Find detailed information on terms, salary and expectations in the full

 Applicants are required to submit an online application to APHL by the application deadline.
 The application includes a narrative statement, resume or CV, three letters of recommendation and transcripts from all degree-granting institutions.
 Official transcripts will be required upon acceptance.
 It is the responsibility of the applicant to ensure all materials are received by APHL by the application deadline.
 Applications that are incomplete or received after the deadline will not be considered.

-July 2019 - Fellows begin (Start dates can be flexible)
+July 2021 - Fellows report to host laboratories and begin fellowship (Start dates can be flexible)

 CDC and APHL member local and state laboratories interested in applying to host one or more Bioinformatics Fellows, please see the